 - There are seven types of venomous snakes in Oklahoma – more than in most states.

 From lush grasslands to multiple mountain ranges, Oklahoma has just about every type of natural landscape contained in one state.
 There is a lot of wildlife in Oklahoma, including a lot of snakes.
 Oklahoma is near the top of the list of states that have the most snakes.
 There are almost 50 native types of snakes in this state!
 And seven of those different types of snakes are venomous.
 So when you’re in Oklahoma it’s a smart idea to keep a sharp eye on the ground all around you no matter what you’re doing outdoors.

 Even though it might seem like there’s an exceptionally large number of snakes in Oklahoma when you think about how many different types of habitats there are for snakes in Oklahoma it doesn’t seem surprising that there are so many.
 Just a few of the snakes that you can find in Oklahoma are:

-The Glossy snake is a nocturnal snake that likes to stay hidden so in Oklahoma you probably won’t see this snake unless you are out and active late at night or early in the morning before it gets light.
-Glossy snakes have smooth scaled with a reflective quality that makes them look like glass.
+The Glossy snake is a nocturnal snake that likes to stay hidden so in Oklahoma, you probably won’t see this snake unless you are out and active late at night or early in the morning before it gets light.
+Glossy snakes have smooth scales with a reflective quality that makes them look like glass.
 They are usually gray or green with white bellies.
 The longest Glossy snakes can be up to four and a half feet long.
-But often they are more in the three to four foot range.
+But often they are more in the three to four-foot range.